Clover Heart's: Releases

 Clover Heart's was first released for PC on four CDs on November 28, 2003.
 On June 25, 2004, a DVD edition of the game was released.

 The game was ported to the PlayStation 2 as Clover Heart's: Looking for Happiness.
 The PS2 version has the pornographic elements removed, but features the new character Airi Momose.
 Looking for Happiness was released in three versions: a limited edition, standard edition, and Best version (budget release).
 The limited edition came with a bonus drama CD.

-Another port for FOMA mobile phones was released on December 28, 2004.

 Lastly, it was ported as a DVD TV game on January 26, 2006.